From the start of training camp, NHL teams are evaluating players to assemble their season roster. These individuals invited to training camp include:

 The whole point of my report was to give you an overview of all the possibilities.

-The player count increased significantly with the introduction of the Seattle Kraken.
+Furthermore, the player count has increased significantly since the introduction of the Seattle Kraken.

-We've now crossed the 1,000-player mark and will likely stay on that mark for the near future.
+We've now crossed the 1,000-player mark and will likely stay at that level for the near future.

-Should the league decide to tinker with expansion again we'd see all 4 roster limits increase by another multiple of one.
+Should the league decide to tinker with expansion again we'd see all four roster limits increase by another multiple.